 The risks of Cytotec use in labor induction

 There are serious risks associated with using Cytotec as an agent for labor induction.
-Cytotec is administered vaginally in pill form, rather than through IV or removable vaginal insert like other labor drugs (Pitocin, Cervidil).
+Cytotec is administered vaginally in pill form, rather than through IV or a removable vaginal insert like other labor drugs (Pitocin, Cervidil).
 The pill is typically cut into quarters in order to give a smaller dosage at one time.
 Even so, incremental doses of Cytotec can be very dangerous; since it is immediately absorbed into the body, its use cannot be rapidly discontinued if the mother or baby has an adverse reaction.

 Because it is impossible to predict how each mother and baby will react to Cytotec, it is very dangerous to begin administration.
 Some of the most common adverse side effects of Cytotec use in pregnant women include: